WHY CHOOSE VALPARAISO LAW?

-Our Students Reflect on the Advantages of Their Valparaiso Law Education
+Our Alumni Reflect on the Advantages of Their Valparaiso Law Education

 Jonathan Sichtermann, Class of 2012, says that the writing and appellate advocacy training he received at Valparaiso Law is important in his current position as a Deputy Indiana Attorney General: “I learned how to write a better appellate brief—learning the finer points courts looks for, how to get more policy into my briefs, and how to show the courts why the law needs to change.”